Democracy-Lab/.github/profile/README.md

 # Democracy Lab

-Welcome to **Democracy Lab** — a collaborative space for projects that explore democracy, technology, and society.
+Welcome to **Democracy Lab** — a space for projects that explore democracy, technology, and society.

 ---